Jennifer Howell, PhD

 Dr. Jennifer Howell

-Dr. Jennifer Howell is an assistant professor of health psychology at the University of California, Merced.
+Dr. Jennifer Howell is an associate professor of health psychology at the University of California, Merced.
 She received her undergraduate degree in psychology from Southwestern University in Georgetown, TX, and her MS and PhD with a focus in Social Psychology from the University of Florida in Gainesville, FL.

 Her research focuses on the intersection of social psychology and health.
 She is particularly interested in how processes surrounding the self (e.g., defensiveness, social comparison) influence health decision-making and behavior.